Ndelaski/robot-navigation-rl/README.md

 #  Robot Navigation with Pygame

-This project simulates a robot navigating a 2D environment to reach randomly placed targets using angular heuristics.
+This project that simulates a robot navigating a 2D environment to reach randomly placed targets using angular calculations.
 It uses `Pygame` for rendering, and the logic simulates a simple agent-based system where the robot selects actions based on its relative orientation to the target.

 ---